-REG112.7 When a foal is produced by an embryo/oocyte transfer, such fact will be listed on its registration certificate.
+REG112.6 When a foal is produced by an embryo transfer, such fact will be listed on its registration certificate.

-REG112.8 AQHA may inspect the premises and practices of any party using or intending to use embryo/oocyte transfer procedures.
-REG112.9 The burden of verifying true parentage is the registration applicant's, and any question of parentage shall be resolved against the registration of a horse carried by a recipient mare through embryo/oocyte transfer.
+REGI12.7 AQHA may inspect the premises and practices of any party using or intending to use embryo transfer procedures.

+REGII2.8 The burden of verifying true parentage is the registration applicant's, and any question of parentage shall be resolved against the registration of a horse carried by a recipient mare through embryo transfer.

-REG112.10 With respect to a mare foaled in 2015 or after any embryos or oocytes of such mare may not be used beyond 2 calendar years following the year of her death or being spayed to produce a foal eligible for registration with AQHA.
+REG112.9 With respect to a mare foaled in 2015 or after, any embryos of such mare may not be used beyond 2 calendar years following the year of her death or being spayed to produce a foal eligible for registration with AQHA.
+Example: Mare born in 2015, died in 2019, her frozen embryo cannot be used after 12/31/2021.